TrainTravel/scala-workshop/03-higher-order.md

 * Remember our demo: we have solved for $x$
 * Could we also solve for $f$?
 * If so, we could eliminate recursion from a recursive function
+* `F` would be a fixed point
-* No recursion, no iteration, instead just explicit calls
+* No recursion, no iteration, instead we would only have explicit calls
 * Actually can be useful through *memoization*